 - Likewise, since "ku" is a homophone for "suffering," it is often drawled out into "kyū."

 - “Shichi” and “nana” both mean “seven.”
-“Nana” is used when there is a risk of miscommunication due to words being garbled (e.g., over a telephone or radio connection) because “shichi” (7) could be misheard as “shishi” (44).
+“Nana” is used when there is a risk of garbled communication (e.g., over a poor telephone or radio connection) because “shichi” (7) could be misheard as “shishi” (44).